The Miracle (album): 2022 box set reissue

 "It was kind of hiding in plain sight.
 We looked at it many times and thought, oh no, we can't really rescue that.
 But in fact, we went in there again and our wonderful engineering team went, 'OK, we can do this and this.'
 It's like kind of stitching bits together... but it's beautiful, it's touching."

-The other unreleased tracks are "When Love Breaks Up" (Mercury), "You Know You Belong to Me" (May), "Dog with a Bone" (Taylor), "Water" (May) and "I Guess We're Falling Out" (Deacon).
+The other unreleased tracks are "When Love Breaks Up" (Mercury), "You Know You Belong to Me" (May), "Dog with a Bone" (Taylor), "Water" (May) and "I Guess We're Falling Out" (May).

+Track listing

+All lead vocals by Freddie Mercury unless noted.